-How to Market Your Video Game: 16 Free or Inexpensive Strategies-The Game Marketer
+How to Market Your Video Game: 16 Free or Inexpensive Strategies

 20/04/2021 Written by The Game Marketer

 In today's world, it is not enough to just have a good game and expect people will find you.
-You need to do some marketing!
+You need to do some marketing for your game!
 There are many ways to market your video game, but the question is how much time and money you want to invest in the project.
-If you're short on cash or just starting out, then this article has plenty of free or inexpensive things that can help jump-start your marketing efforts for your video games.
+If you're short on cash or just starting out, then this article has plenty of free or inexpensive Game Marketing Strategies that can help jump-start your marketing efforts for your video game.

 A blog is a simple way of getting your message out to customers.
 This makes it easy for players who enjoy the game and want to know more about what's going on behind-the-scenes, as well as those that may be interested in developing their own games or just learning from you.
 Blogs are also useful if you need feedback and can be a place to showcase ideas.
 Blogs and content in general is also good from an SEO point of view and will help with the discoverability of your game.